-In 1947/48 the Club became a founding member of the Ferntree Gully & District Cricket Association (FTGDCA), where it remained until 1992/93, when once again we affiliated with the RDCA from 1993/94 – 2004/05.
+In 1947/48, the Club became a founding member of the Ferntree Gully Cricket Association (now FTGDCA), where it remained until 1992/93, when after a dispute with the FTGDCA, we affiliated with the RDCA from 1993/94 – 2004/05.
 With the pressure of travelling distances (exceeding 45 minutes to some grounds) and facing a loss of numbers and strength in junior ranks, the Club returned to the FTGDCA in 2005/06 where we remain affiliated today.

-Since the first Premiership success in 1933/34 the Club has won 48 Senior XI Premiership Pennants (20 in the 1st XI), 2 Veterans XI Pennants, 22 Junior XI Pennants and 2 other Pennants: the 1953 FTGCA “Coronation Lightning Premiership” and the 1980/81 FTGDCA “Twilight Cup Premiership”.
-Over 1,900 players have represented the club in more than 6,500 matches since we commenced formal competition cricket in 1913/14.
+Since the first Premiership success in 1933/34 the Club has won 51 Senior XI Premiership Pennants (21 in the 1st XI), 7 Veterans XI Pennants, 24 Junior XI Pennants and 2 other Pennants: the 1953 FTGCA “Coronation Lightning Premiership” and the 1980/81 FTGDCA “Twilight Cup Premiership”.
+Over 1,700 players have represented the Club in more than 6,500 matches since we commenced formal competition cricket in 1913/14.

-Since the early 1880’s, 173 players have participated in Senior and/or Veterans grade cricket for a decade or more and just 47 members have been awarded the highest honour of Honorary Life Membership from the first recipient – A.F.
-(Frank) Pickett in 1934 to the most recent – K.J.
-(Kevin) O’Byrne, who had his Life Membership bestowed at the 2015/16 Annual General Meeting (May 2016).
-At this meeting an additional 10 members were granted Associate Life Membership and posthumously honoured for their significant contribution to the club in the 52 years between our commencement in 1882 and the first recognition of Honorary Life Membership in 1934.
+Since 1882/83, 179 players have participated in Senior and/or Veterans XI cricket for a decade or more and just fifty two members have received Honorary Life Membership from the first recipient; A.F.
+Pickett (awarded in 1934), to the most recent: F.M.
+McGowan & Mrs. D.M.
+Salan, who had Life Membership bestowed upon them at the 2021 Annual General Meeting (May 2020).
+Additionally, at the 2016 Annual General Meeting (May 2016), a further ten members were honoured posthumously with Associate Life Membership in recognition of their significant contribution to the Club for the fifty two seasons between our commencement in 1882/83 and the bestowing of the first Honorary Life Membership in 1934.

-In over 130 summers the Club has had two locations as its ‘home’.
-The Club had its first home in the grounds of the Ferntree Gully ‘Middle’ Hotel where a rough and ready playing field and pitch was hewn from the open paddock and used for arranged/social cricket matches until the end of the 1911/12 season.
+In 140 summers the Club has had two locations as its ‘home’.
+The Club had its first home base in the grounds of the Ferntree Gully ‘Middle’ Hotel where a rough and ready playing field and pitch was hewn from the open paddock and used for arranged/social cricket matches until the end of the 1911/12 season.

-Since May 1912 the Club has been located at the ‘Ferntree Gully Recreation Reserve’, which initially housed one sports ground (the ‘old oval’), but since the reclamation of the old Ferntree Gully Shire Tip site in 1980, now features two cricket grounds – the ‘old’ or ‘Number 2 Oval’ and the ‘new’ or ‘Number 1 Oval’.
-In October 2010, the Recreation Reserve was renamed ‘Wally Tew Reserve’ by Knox Council as a part of the 30th Anniversary celebrations held to mark the official opening of the new oval and pavilion three decades earlier in the summer of 1980/81.
+Since May 1912 the Club has been located at the ‘Ferntree Gully Recreation Reserve’, which initially housed one sporting ground (the ‘old oval’), but since the reclamation of the old Ferntree Gully Shire Refuse Tip site in 1980, now features two grounds – the ‘old’ or ‘Number 2 Oval’ and the ‘new’ or ‘Number 1 Oval’.
+In October 2010, after a joint submission by the Cricket & Football Clubs’, the Reserve was renamed ‘Wally Tew Reserve’ by Knox Council as a part of the 30th Anniversary celebrations which were held to mark the official opening of the new oval and pavilion three decades earlier in the summer of 1980/81.
 In October 2012, the Club (in conjunction with the FTGFC), celebrated 100 years on the Recreation Reserve at a function attended by over 200 guests.

-Within the Reserve, is the Club’s base – the ‘Walter H. Tew Pavilion’, named after local identity, club legend, Life Member, Ferntree Gully Shire President and four times Mayor of Knox; Walter Harry Tew MBE (Born 18/5/1915, Died 17/7/2007).
-Wal’s connection with the Club spanned over 80 years, from his earliest days following his father who captained the 1st XI in the early 1920’s, until his final attendance at a Club Function in 2006.
-His work behind the scenes has left the club with a legacy that will support future generations of cricketers and footballers at Ferntree Gully for many years to come.
+Within the Reserve, is the Club’s imposing base – the ‘Walter H. Tew Pavilion’, named after local identity, Club legend, Life Member, Ferntree Gully Shire President and four times Mayor of Knox; Walter Harry Tew MBE (Born 18/5/1915, Died 17/7/2007).
+Wal’s connection with the Club spanned over 80 years, from his youngest days following his father who captained the 1st XI in the early 1920’s, until his final attendance at a Club Function in 2006.
+His work behind the scenes has left the Club with a legacy that will support future generations of cricketers and footballers at Ferntree Gully for many years to come.

-The playing fields and accompanying magnificent two storey pavilion are regarded by the City of Knox as one of its premier municipal venues and the facilities are used for many community events such as the popular annual Knox Festival and Christmas ‘Carols by Candlelight’ functions.
+The reserve and its accompanying magnificent two storey pavilion are regarded by the City of Knox as one of its premier municipal venues and the facilities are used for many community events such as the popular annual Knox Festival and Christmas ‘Carols by Candlelight’ functions.

-Click on the Link below for a Timeline of the most significant events in the history of the FTGCC…
+Click on the Link below for a Timeline of the most significant events in the Club’s history